 Daniels, sponsored by the Revd Daniel Jenkins of Charleston, studied printing, scripture, and book-keeping.
 There were lessons in “ambulance” (first aid), English grammar and composition, and shorthand.
 Daniels returned to South Carolina in late 1899, and spent many years assisting in the administration of the Jenkins Orphanage which had its own weekly black-focus newspaper, the Charleston Messenger (hardly any copies survive although it was published for 40 years).

 By 1909 the African Institute had students from East Africa, from five locations in South Africa, from Botswana and from Grenada (West Indies), Bahamas, and Chattanooga, Tennessee – the latter, Joseph Morford, married Ernestina Francis and they worked in Nigeria.
-Lulu Coote was then in South Africa, having qualified as a nurse in Lancashire.
+Lulu Coote was bound for Sierra Leone in 1914, having qualified as a nurse in Lancashire (see page 210).
 Ernestina Morford returned to Colwyn Bay to have her baby: they died there.

 Hughes attacked the scandal-mongering John Bull of Horatio Bottomley, lost the libel case, and was bankrupt by mid-1912.
 Support for the Institute dried up.
 His life ended in the workhouse in Conwy in 1924: and his 80+ students had varied impacts in Africa – as educators, doctors, missionaries, printers and one carpenter.